MRosan117/senator_trading_performance/README.md

 ### Heatmap

   <p align="center">
-    TThis heatmap is a graphical representation of data that was used to represent Senators' excess return by using a color-coding system to represent different timeframes.
+    For this section of the analysis, we use a heatmap as a graphical representation of data that was used to represent Senators' excess return, using a color-coding system to represent different timeframes.
   </p>

 <img src="https://github.com/MRosan117/senator_trading_performance/blob/main/Images/heatmap.png">